Replacing Checkout (Server-Side)

 |---|---|---|---|

-merchant_id | string | Yes | Your Simpler Store App ID. |
+merchant_id | string | Yes | Your App ID. |

-currency | string | Yes | ISO 4217 currency code (EUR, USD, GBP). |
+currency | string | Yes | ISO 4217 currency code (e.g. EUR, USD, GBP).
+Any valid ISO 4217 code is accepted. |

-locale | string | Yes | IETF language tag per RFC 5646 (e.g. en, el, fr). |
+locale | string | Yes | IETF language tag per RFC 5646 (e.g. en, el, fr).
+Any valid tag is accepted. |

-items | array | Yes | One or more line items.
+items | array | Yes | One or more line items (must not be empty).
 See below. |

 coupon | string | No | A coupon code to pre-apply in the Simpler checkout form. |

-metadata | object | No | Arbitrary key-value pairs passed through to your backend on every subsequent Platform Interface call for this session.
-Useful for tracking attribution, A/B test buckets, or internal references. |
+metadata | object | No | String key-value pairs passed through to your backend on every subsequent Platform Interface call for this session.
+Intended for read-only attribution or tracking (A/B test buckets, internal references).
+Do not use it as a mutable state store — see Cart Metadata. |

 items[]